xabk/ue-loc-tools/README.md

 ### Generate user contribution reports on Crowdin and save the data to CSV (to reimport the data table)

 ### Generate translation status reports on Crowidn and save the data to CSV (to reimport the data table)

-### Test the UI: Create a combination of MT and pseudo localization, or generate a long-ass-words locale

 ### Check out the assets you're about to update from Perforce